-At the age of 42, I had a career to vie for, a dutiful wife, a five-year-old daughter, and parents.
-I was making steadfast progress in the domain of Sales after working with some leading banks and financial companies in the country.
-I was always pushing myself to 'DO MORE'.
-With enough money to splurge in an affluent lifestyle, life was pacing towards new heights.
+At 42, I had a career to vie for, a dutiful wife, a five-year-old daughter, and parents.
+I was making steadfast progress in Sales after working with some leading banks and financial companies in the country.
+I was constantly pushing myself to ‘DO MORE’.
+With enough money to splurge on an affluent lifestyle, life was pacing towards new heights.

 A Screeching Halt:

-I was getting worried about a painless lump on my neck and a white patch on my upper tongue which also wouldn't wade by taking the usual mouth ulcer medicine.
-And then I had to consult my local doctor who asked me to get a Biopsy done which I did and the report declared that I had Squamous Cell Carcinoma.
+I was worried about a painless lump on my neck and a white patch on my upper tongue, which wouldn’t wade by taking the usual mouth ulcer medicine.
+And then, I had to consult my local doctor, who asked me to get a Biopsy done, which I did, and the report declared that I had Squamous Cell Carcinoma.

 Bolt from the Blue:

-The report shook my head to toe, I was feeling helpless, and thoughts unimaginable kept coming.
-With sharing this news with my family I was determined to fight head-on what was coming my way in the form of health issues, financial hardships, lifestyle, and many more.
+The report shook my head to toe, I felt helpless, and unimaginable thoughts kept coming.
+After sharing this news with my family, I was determined to fight head-on what was coming my way in the form of health issues, financial hardships, lifestyle, and many more.

 Visit to the Hospital:

-I approached a renowned hospital in Pune and got clarity on the entire medical protocol which was to be followed in my case.
-To begin with, a tongue Surgery was performed where a portion of my tongue was removed and a patch from my wrist was slapped on.
+I approached a renowned hospital in Pune and got clarity on the medical protocol to follow in my case.
+To begin with, a tongue Surgery was performed where a portion of my tongue was removed, and a patch from my wrist was slapped on.

-Post-surgery, I had a tremendous weight loss and found out that I don't look the same as I had with cuts, marks, stitches all around my neck, and face which was disturbing.
-Post this, I was asked to take Chemotherapy for 5 cycles and undergo radiation for 15 days.
+Post-surgery, I had a tremendous weight loss and found out that I didn’t look the same as I had, with cuts, marks, and stitches all around my neck and face, which was disturbing.
+Post this, I was asked to take Chemotherapy for five cycles and undergo radiation for 15 days.

 Life drops Bombshell:

-I was discharged 2 weeks later and I had some time in hand to start the chemo and radiation.
-But then I got another blow in the form of my partner seeking separation from our marriage with my child.
-I was trying to return to my earlier life by joining the job again and keeping myself in high life condition.
+I was discharged two weeks later and had some time to start the chemo and radiation.
+But then I got another blow from my partner seeking separation from our marriage with my child.
+I was trying to return to my earlier life by joining the job again and keeping myself in high condition.

-Due to all these family issues, I had delayed my chemo and I guess that was the primary reason where the realization came in October and this time it was hitting me hard.
+Due to all these family issues, I had delayed my chemo, which was the primary reason why the realization came in October, and this time, it was hitting me hard.

-PET scan and MRI suggested another Surgery and a larger cycle of Chemotherapy and radiation.
-It was initiated immediately and it started with common effects like running nose, vomiting, and hair fall.
+A PET scan and MRI suggested another Surgery and a larger cycle of Chemotherapy and radiation.
+It was initiated immediately and started with common effects like running nose, vomiting, and hair fall.

-By this time my employer also felt the pinch of my absence and on mutual agreement, I resigned.
-I managed the series of Chemotherapy well and was always keeping myself motivated that I can fight this battle and be a winner.
+By this time, my employer also felt the pinch of my absence, and on mutual agreement, I resigned.
+I managed the series of Chemotherapy well and was always keeping myself motivated so that I could fight this battle and be a winner.